 - 1. Why do people tend to suppress or ignore their feelings during negotiation and conflict resolution?
-What risks does doing so carry, and what problems may it cause? - Why is it important to understand your own emotions and emotional state during conflict resolution?
+What risks does doing so carry, and what problems may it cause? - 2.
+Why is it important to understand your own emotions and emotional state during conflict resolution?
 What three ways for better understanding your own feelings do Douglas Stone, Bruce Patton, and Sheila Heen suggest? - 3.
 What does it mean to "negotiate with your feelings" (p.
 90)?
 How is this done and why is it important for effectively expressing your emotions during conflict resolution? - 4.
 What three guidelines do Stone et al. give for expressing your feelings in an effective and productive manner?

 The optional reading by Amy Sutherland provides an informative (and humorous) discussion about cultivating a stronger relationship and managing strong emotions in others, all while influencing their behavior.
+Meanwhile, the optional reading by Leonard Mlodinow argues how emotions may play a valuable role in guiding our judgments.